Map requests to tenants in a multitenant solution

 Note

-Many networking and application services in Azure can issue session cookies and natively route requests by using session affinity.
+Many networking and application services in Azure can issue session cookies.

 Consider the following questions:

-• Can you use session affinity to reduce the overhead of mapping requests to tenants?
+• Can you use session cookies to reduce the overhead of mapping requests to tenants?

 • What services do you use to route requests to the physical deployments for each tenant?
-Do these services support cookie-based session affinity?
+Do these services support cookie-based sessions?

 Tenant migration

 Tenants often need to be moved to new infrastructure as part of the tenant lifecycle.
 When a tenant is moved to a new deployment, the HTTP endpoints they access might change.
-When this happens, consider that your tenant-mapping process needs to be updated.
-You may need to consider the following:
+When this happens, consider that your tenant mapping process needs to change.
+You may need to consider the following factors:

 • If your migration changes the addresses of any endpoints during the migration process, then consider temporarily redirecting requests for the tenant to a maintenance page that automatically refreshes.